-Course Award Available classifications Foundation Higher Certificate distinction, commendation, pass Foundation degree distinction, commendation, pass Bachelor's Honours degree first class; upper second class; lower second class; and third class and ordinary degree mad documentation.
-A distinct award grade of low 1st of of a distinction for the CertHE, DipHE y be made in the course ction is awarded on the basis of an or higher.
-See Common Assessment ther regulations about Board of Integrated masters Integrated master's degree first class; upper second class and lower second class Master's Postgraduate Certificate distinction, commendation or pass Postgraduate Diploma distinction, commendation or pass Master's degree distinction, commendation or pass
+Course Award Available Classifications Foundation Higher Certificate distinction, commendation, pass Foundation degree distinction, commendation, pass Bachelor's Honours degree first class; upper second class; lower second class; and third class Provision for the award of a distinction for the CertHE, DipHE and ordinary degree may be made in the course documentation.
+A distinction is awarded on the basis of an award grade of low 1st or higher.
+See Common Assessment Regulations 16A for further regulations about Board of Examiner discretion.
+Integrated master's Integrated master's degree first class; upper second class and lower second class Master's Postgraduate Certificate distinction, commendation or pass Postgraduate Diploma distinction, commendation or pass Master's degree distinction, commendation or pass

-Award titles
+Award Titles

-11. Course titles
+11. Course Titles

 - 11.1 The definitive course information in CourseLoop will contain the course title(s) that will have been approved according to criteria set out in the Quality Handbook. - 11.2 A board may recommend an award with the course title for a student who has not met the precise requirements set out in course documentation.
-In doing so, a board must be satisfied that a named award is fair and appropriate.
+In doing so, a board must be satisfied that a named award is fair and appropriate. - 11.3 Where a board cannot award the course's named interim awards because the student has failed in the appropriate learning outcomes, the student will only be entitled to receive a transcript.

-- 11.3 Where a board cannot award the course's named interim awards because the student has failed in the appropriate learning outcomes, the student will only be entitled to receive a transcript. - 12.
-Course and interim titles: advanced standing - 12.1 To be eligible for the named title, a student who has entered with advanced standing must normally have gained the following number and level of credits by satisfactorily completing modules at the University or collaborative centre:
+12. Course and Interim Titles: Advanced Standing

+12.1 To be eligible for the named title, a student who has entered with advanced standing must normally have gained the following number and level of credits by satisfactorily completing modules at the University or collaborative centre:

-Course title (interim title) Required NTU (or collaborative partner) credit to be awarded named title after advanced standing entry Foundation degree at least 80 credits at level 5 Higher Certificate 40 level 4 credits Ordinary degree at least 60 credits at level 6 Honours degree at least 120 credits at level 6 CertHE 40 level 4 credits DipHE 80 level 5 credits Integrated master's degree at least 160 credits (120 at level 7) Master's degree at least 60 credits at level 7 Postgraduate Certificate 20 level 7 credits Postgraduate Diploma 40 level 7 credits
+Course title (interim title) Required NTU (or collaborative partner) credit to be awarded named title after advanced standing entry Foundation degree at least 80 credits at Level 5 Higher Certificate 40 Level 4 credits Ordinary degree at least 60 credits at Level 6 Honours degree at least 120 credits at Level 6 Cert HE 40 Level 4 credits Dip HE 80 Level 5 credits Integrated master's degree at least 160 credits (120 at Level 7) Master's degree at least 60 credits at Level 7 Postgraduate Certificate 20 Level 7 credits Postgraduate Diploma 40 Level 7 credits

+Registration Matters

-Registration matters
+13. Registration Periods

-- 13. Registration periods - 13.1 A student who enters the beginning of a course should normally complete their studies within the following periods:
+13.1 A student who enters the beginning of a course should normally complete their studies within the following periods: